-5.2 qNMR using MA as internal standard
+5.2 qNMR using DMSO2 as internal standard

-Two examples are provided of the value assignment by qNMR of the mass fraction content of organic compounds using MA as the ISRM.
-In the first example MA was used in a solution in D_2O with DMSO2 as analyte.22 In the second example DMSO- d_6 was the solvent with DMTP as the analyte.42
+Two examples are provided of the value assignment by qNMR of the mass fraction content of organic compounds using $DMSO_2$ as the ISRM.
+In the first example $DMSO_2$ was used in a solution in D_2O with MA as analyte.
+In the second example $CDCl_3$ was the solvent with DMTP as the analyte.

 These are intended as "best case" illustrations and should not be regarded as representative of the uncertainty budget achievable when quantifying more complex resonance signals or with more structurally complex compounds.
 The signals for quantification in these examples are clearly separated from each other, have narrow, well-resolved signal shape and there is no significant interference from impurities or solvent.
-As a result the uncertainty contribution due to the reproducibility of the signal integration is smaller (and the relative uncertainty contribution due to the uncertainty associated with gravimetry and the purity of the internal standard correspondingly greater) than would be anticipated for more typical routine applications.
+As a result the uncertainty contribution due to the repeatability of the signal integration is smaller and the relative uncertainty contribution due to the uncertainty associated with gravimetry and the purity of the internal standard correspondingly greater than would be anticipated for more typical applications.

 Regular shimming was used to maximize the homogeneity of the instrument field.
-Gravimetric determinations were carried out using a microbalance with readability of $0.1\,\mu g$ and a measurement uncertainty for an individual net mass of less than 100 mg of $1.3\,\mu g$.
+Gravimetric determinations were carried out using a microbalance with readability of 0.1 μ g and a measurement uncertainty for an individual net mass of less than 100 mg of 1.3 μ g.

-The MA was obtained from a commercial provider and used without additional treatment.
-The purity was assigned in separate qNMR experiments in solution in D_2O using a high-purity CRM for KHP (either NIST SRM 84L or NMIJ CRM 3001b) as the internal standard.
-The mass fraction content of the MA by our internal measurement was 999.7 \pm 0.6 mg.g $^{-1}$, consistent with the purity value for the material reported by the material provider.
+The DMSO2 was obtained from a commercial provider and used as supplied without additional treatment.
+The purity of the DMSO2 was assigned in separate qNMR experiments in solution in D2O using a high-purity CRM for KHP (either NIST SRM 84L or NMIJ CRM 3001b) as the internal standard.
+By our internal assignment the mass fraction content of DMSO2 in the material used as the ISRM for the qNMR applications described in this sheet was 996.5 \pm 0.8 mg.g-1, consistent with the purity value reported by the material provider.